skybrud/Skybrud.Umbraco.Redirects/README.md

 **Umbraco 13**

-Version 13 of this package supports Umbraco versions 13.
-The package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/13.0.0).
-To install the package, you can use either .NET CLI:
+Version 13 of this package supports Umbraco version 13.
+The package is only available via [**NuGet**](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/13.0.0).
+To install the package, you can use either the .NET CLI:

 ```
 dotnet add package Skybrud.Umbraco.Redirects --version 13.0.0